freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 > [!NOTE]
 > All freeCodeCamp moderators are community-wide moderators.
 That is we trust you to oversee any of these places.

-You can serve as a moderator in any of the communities that are of the most interest to you.
+You can serve as a moderator on any of the platforms that are of the most interest to you.
 Some moderators just help out on GitHub.
 Others just help out on the forum.
 Some are active everywhere.

 The bottom line is that we want you to enjoy being a moderator, and invest your scarce time in places that are of interest to you.